Simona Halep: Coaching team

 As a junior, Halep was coached by Ioan Stan in Constanța.
 She began working with Firicel Tomai in 2008.
 After five years, she switched coaches to Adrian Marcu, a former top 200 player.
 During this time, she also worked with Andrei Mlendea.
 Despite having a breakthrough year with six titles in 2013, Halep left Marcu at the end of the season.
 She hired Wim Fissette, a former coach of Kim Clijsters, at the start of 2014.
 Fissette was the first coach she worked with who was not Romanian.
 Under Fissette, Halep made her first Grand Slam final at the 2014 French Open.
 Nonetheless, she switched coaches at the end of the season to another Romanian coach, Victor Ioniță, who was also a former top 200 player.
 Veteran coach Thomas Högstedt also served as a consultant early in the year.

 At the start of 2016, Halep began working with Darren Cahill, a former top 25 player from Australia.
-In three years with Cahill, Halep finished two seasons with the No. 1 ranking, reached three Grand Slam finals, and won her first Grand Slam title at the 2018 French Open.
+In three years with Cahill, Halep finished two seasons with the No. 1 ranking, reached three Grand Slam finals, and won her first major title at the 2018 French Open.
 Cahill left her team after the 2018 season to spend more time with his family.
 After beginning 2019 without a coach, Halep hired Romanian Daniel Dobre in March.
 Dobre had trained to be a coach under Günther Bosch, the former coach of Boris Becker.
 With Dobre as her coach, Halep won her second Grand Slam title at 2019 Wimbledon.
 Halep's longtime fitness coach is Teo Cercel, who she has worked with since she was a junior.
 In the autumn of 2019, she announced the return of Darren Cahill as coach, and the two started working together again at the WTA finals.
 In September 2021, she announced the end of their working relationship and rehired Adrian Marcu and Daniel Dobre back to her team.
 After a 4th round loss at the 2022 Australian Open and inconsistent results in the Middle Eastern swing, Halep hired Patrick Mouratoglou to her team in May 2022.